PNNL-Comp-Mass-Spec/Tissue_Classification/README.md

 # Proteomics_Data_Processing

 ## TODO:
-* Clean up utility functions in .py files, removing things not used for classification and moving relevant functions from MaxQuant_Postprocessing_Functions to Classification_Utils
+* Clean up utility functions in .py files, removing things not used for classification and moving relevant functions from MaxQuant_Postprocessing_Functions to Classification_Utils or new file called 'Plotting_Utils'

 ## Classification.ipynb
 * Code to load and pre-process data